dont-fund-this/jam/.considerate.thirds/what.md

-when people we don't know are hurded into trucks, when we need a tendon, when we need a new eyehole we plan that stuff, weeks and weeks out, we fly. does that in any way match accidently deaths?
+when people we don't know are hurded into trucks, when we need a tendon, when we need a new eyehole we plan that stuff, weeks and weeks out or we fly does that in any way match accidental deaths?

 i pass a lot of hospitals.
-1000s of rooms each. booked solid, weeks and months, double booked. but i pass dramatically fewer traffic accidents
+1000s of rooms each. booked solid, weeks and months or double booked but i pass dramatically fewer traffic accidents